apache/mxnet/example/distributed_training-horovod/README.md

 <!--- under the License. -->

 # MXNet + Horovod
-Horovod is a distributed training framework for MXNet, TensorFlow, Keras, and PyTorch.
-The goal of Horovod is to make distributed Deep Learning fast and easy to use.
-Horovod is created at Uber and currently hosted by the [Linux Foundation Deep Learning](https://lfdl.io) (LF DL).
-For details about who's involved and how Horovod plays a role, read the LF DL [announcement](https://lfdl.io/press/2018/12/13/lf-deep-learning-welcomes-horovod-distributed-training-framework-as-newest-project/).
+[Horovod](https://github.com/horovod/horovod) is a distributed training framework that demonstrates excellent scaling efficiency for dense models running on a large number of nodes.
+It currently supports mainstream deep learning frameworks such as MXNet, TensorFlow, Keras, and PyTorch.
+It is created at Uber and currently hosted by the [Linux Foundation Deep Learning](https://lfdl.io)(LF DL).

-Since 0.16.0 release, MXNet is supported in Horovod.
+MXNet is recently supported in Horovod 0.16.0 [release](https://eng.uber.com/horovod-pyspark-apache-mxnet-support/).

-## Difference between Horovod and Parameter Server
+## What's New?
-Horovod uses ring allreduce algorithm to communicate parameters between workers.
-There is no server to store and aggregate parameters.
-The data communication between workers does not depend on the number of workers and therefore scales well when the number of workers is large the network bandwidth becomes bottleneck.
+Compared with the standard distributed training script in MXNet which uses parameter server to distribute and aggregate parameters, Horovod uses ring allreduce algorithm to communicate parameters between workers.
+There is no dedicated server and the communication data size between workers does not depend on the number of workers.
+Therefore, it scales well in the case where there are a large number of workers and network bandwidth becomes bottleneck.

 # Install

-**Note**: we recommend users to build MXNet from source following this [guide](https://mxnet.incubator.apache.org/install/build_from_source.html) when running Horovod with MXNet on a Linux OS with GCC version 5.X and above.
-The MXNet shared library distributed through MXNet pip package is currently built using GCC 4.8.4.
-If we build and install Horovod on a Linux OS with GCC 5.X+ with MXNet pip package, we will hit segmentation fault due to std::function definition change from GCC [4.X](https://github.com/gcc-mirror/gcc/blob/gcc-4_8_4-release/libstdc++-v3/include/std/functional#L2069) to GCC [5.X](https://github.com/gcc-mirror/gcc/blob/gcc-5_4_0-release/libstdc++-v3/include/std/functional#L1854).

 To install Horovod: